tiechui1994/gopdf/markdown/src/mark.md

 Email addresses in plain text are not linked: test@example.com.
 Email addresses wrapped in angle brackets are linked: <test@example.com>.
-They are also obfuscated so that email harvesting spam robots hopefully won't get them.
+They are also obfuscated so that email harvesting spam robots hopefully won not get them.

 Lists